django-cms/django-filer/docs/validation.rst

 Checking uploads for viruses using ClamAV
 -----------------------------------------

-If you have ClamAV installed an use `django-clamd <https://github.com/vstoykov/django-clamd>`_ you can add a validator that checks for viruses in uploaded files.
+If you have ClamAV installed and use `django-clamd <https://github.com/vstoykov/django-clamd>`_ you can add a validator that checks for viruses in uploaded files.

 .. code-block:: python